Marc Hunter Robert Taylor Kerry Jacobsen Paul Hewson Todd Hunter

 1973 saw the band earn a regular wage with residencies at Auckland's Levi's Saloon, the Tabla, Do Re Mi and Rasputin's.
 Each place they went to saw them bringing along their growing group of supporters.
 In 1974 they moved into Dante's Inferno in the heart of Auckland's red light district. and picked up first prize at the Auckland Festival's all day Rock Marathon.
 With this success, a record contract was achieved and in June 1974 their debut album "Universal Radio" was released.
 Graeme Nesbitt, former manager of Mammal, became their full-time manager.
 He organised their first national tour to help promote the album and gained them a residency at Granny's.

 At the end of 1974 they headed off on another national tour, but while in Northland problems arose.
 Todd wanted to replace Neil on drums.
 All agreed except Ivan, so Neil and Ivan walked out.
-Geoff Chunn filled the drummers seat to fulfill the festive season commitments, but the foursome didn't work out and the band temporarily disbanded.
+Geoff Chunn filled the drummers seat to fulfil the festive season commitments, but the foursome didn't work out and the band temporarily disbanded.

 Nesbitt had commitments for the band, so he persuaded Neil Storey to return, but not Ivan.
 To fill his place they tried to recruit Paul Hewson to play keyboards, but he was still happy playing with Cruise Lane.
 So rather than a keyboard they went for a twin guitar line-up, with Robert Taylor, from Mammal, being recruited.
 Robert was born 27th September 1954.